RahulRJB/Obsidian-RJB/My Vault/Notes/NLP - UT Austin.md

 - ![[Attachments/seg-9.pdf]]

 - Multi-class classification is a generalization of binary classification where data points are categorized into **more than two classes**.
-- This is useful for many NLP problems where there are more than just two classes.
 - The set of classes is denoted by _y_, which is sometimes referred to as the output space.

 **Approaches to Multi-class Classification**

 - One approach is to use **one-vs-all** which involves creating a boundary that separates each class from all of the others, resulting in _n_ binary classifiers.
-- However, this method may not work well in cases where classes cannot be easily separated using linear classification.
+However, this method may not work well in cases where classes cannot be easily separated using linear classification.
 - Instead, multi-class classification can be formulated using two main techniques:
-	- **Different Weights (DW):** One weight vector per class.
+	- **Different Weights (DW):** Different weight vector for each class.
-	- **Different Features (DF):** One weight vector with different features per class.
+	- **Different Features (DF):** Same weight vector but different features for each class.
 - These two methods are generally equivalent in basic settings, but DW is more suited to neural networks and DF is useful for structured classification.

 **Different Weights (DW) Approach**

 - In the different weights approach, each class has its own weight vector.
-- The classification decision is made by taking the **arg max** over all possible classes.
-This means selecting the class that results in the highest value.
+The diff weight vectors are all dotted with the feature.
+The classification decision is made by taking the **arg max** over all possible classes.
+This means selecting the class that results in the highest magnitude.
-- The expression used to determine the class is the dot product of a class-specific weight vector (_wy_) and the feature vector (_f(x)_).
-- The class with the highest dot product is the prediction.
+- The expression used to determine the class is the dot product of a class-specific weight vector (_wy_) and the feature vector (_f(x)_) (same for all classes).
+The class with the highest dot product is the prediction.
 - This approach is similar to one-vs-all, but it's not trained as a series of binary classifiers.

 **Different Features (DF) Approach**